 Mind provides advice and support on mental health, and campaigns to improve understanding, across England and Wales.

-This booklet, produced by Mind, is for anyone who is managing their mental health at work.
-It covers the relationship between work and mental health, managing stress and difficult relationships at work, and what support you can get.
+These pages from Mind are for anyone who is managing their mental health at work.
+They cover the relationship between work and mental health, managing stress and difficult relationships at work, other sources of support, and more.

 An overview of mental health in the workplace, covering supporting employees, the legal position and links to further reading.
 It has guidance on providing specialist clinical and professional advice for employees.